nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/advanced-upgrade-topics/upgrading-the-database.md

 # Upgrading the Database

-Upgrading the database is the most significant part of the process in upgrading to DXP 7.2.
+Upgrading the database is the most significant part of the DXP upgrade process.
 It involves several steps outlined below.

 Here are the general database upgrade topics: